What is crystal methamphetamine?

 Meth can be swallowed, snorted, smoked or injected, with each of these methods having different risks.

-Signs and symptoms of a crystal methamphetamine overdose
+Signs and symptoms of a crystal methamphetamine poisoning

-An overdose happens when there are more drugs in the body than it can handle.
-Because of its high purity, a crystal methamphetamine overdose can occur even with small doses, especially when mixed with other drugs.
-The greatest concern in crystal methamphetamine overdose is the risk of seizures, stroke and heart attack.
+A poisoning happens when there are more drugs in the body than it can handle.
+Because of its high purity, a crystal methamphetamine poisoning can occur even with small doses, especially when mixed with other drugs.
+The greatest concern in crystal methamphetamine poisoning is the risk of seizures, stroke and heart attack.

 - Red face